Rising income inequality is starting to hit home for many American households as they run short of places to reach for a few extra bucks.

 The diminished expectations have implications for the economy.
 Workers are clinging to their jobs as prospects fade for higher-paying employment.
 Households are socking away more money and charging less on credit cards.
 And young adults are living with their parents longer rather than venturing out on their own.

 In the meantime, record-high stock prices are enriching wealthier Americans, exacerbating polarization and bringing income inequality to the political forefront.
-Even independent government agencies like the Securities and Exchange Commission and the Federal Reserve have been dragged into the debate.
+Even independent government agencies like the Securities and Exchange Commission and the federal reserve have been dragged into the debate.

 ‘Defining Challenge'